Capacitor Discharge and Vacuum Resistance in Massless QED_2: Setup II: External Plates

 In the second setup we do not wish to introduce external charges.
 Instead the capacitor is charged with the same fermionic field, $\psi$, or its bosonized version, $\phi$.
 However we still need to have some capacitor ``plates'' that we can charge.
 These plates have to be external to the system.
 To implement this scheme, we add a double well potential to the action in (\ref{bosonicaction})

 where the form of $V(x)$ is chosen so that we can find a non-dissipative solution for the scalar field in a single well.
-A sketch of the setup is shown in Fig.~\ref{DoubleWell_Setup}.
+A sketch of the setup is shown in Fig.~\ref{DoubleWell_Setup}.\footnote{See \cite{Bazeia:2002xt} for a setup in a similar spirit, but in the context of QCD$_2$.}

 It is convenient to choose

 where $M$ is some mass scale that sets the depth and width of the well.
 With this choice the solution to the single well problem

 is given by the $\lambda\phi^4$ kink